cherifseye/Pyduino/README.md

     An example is provide in the file example.py(Example4: Control LED brightness using a potentiometer.
     Please read the comment on file to understand how it's working)

+-GET TEMPERATURE VALUE USING TMP102 SENSOR

+    Fonction: __tmp102__(pin, unity)
+    Argument:
+            -pin: The number of the Analog pin
+            -unity: the unity that you want get you temperature (F for farenheit) and (C for celsius) As a output this function will return the value of the temperature in farenheit or celsius An example is provide in the file example.py(Example5: The temperature monitor using a tmp102 sensor.
+    Please read the comment on file to understand how it's working)